sergueyarellano/tddpractice/docs/b.part4.md

 })
 ```

-Test will fail, let's satisfy the first assertion
+The test will fail, let's satisfy the first assertion.

 tools.js
 ```js